 There is nothing wrong with a cooler nighttime period.
 Even in the tropics, the air temperature will drop overnight.
 That wonderful time when the mugginess of the day gives way to the refreshing evening air.
 Just make sure that you don’t let it fall outside of the safe range for your isopods.

 To help keep the humidity levels in the correct range you want a substrate that will retain moisture, and release it as the air loses water vapour and dries out.
-For isopod keepers, the good news is that leaf litter holds humidity well, but there are a whole host of other substrates to consider, from mosses to coconut husks, and other natural moisture-retaining substrates.
-Be careful that they haven't been treated in any way as some plant products have to be treated for pests before being imported.
+Using moisture retaining materials such as sphagnum moss and bark helps maintain the necessary humidity.
+For isopod keepers, the good news is that leaf litter holds humidity well, but there are a whole host of other substrates to consider, from mosses to coconut husks, cork bark as a substrate enhancer and source of hiding spots, and other natural moisture-retaining substrates.
+Adding leaf litter to the substrate helps retain moisture and create microclimates.
+Be careful that they haven’t been treated in any way as some plant products have to be treated for pests before being imported.
+The substrate should be kept moist but not waterlogged.
+Incorporating organic materials like leaf litter and coconut fiber mimics natural habitats and supports isopod health.

 Why is humidity important for isopods?